getsentry/sentry/docs/sso.rst

 Installing a Provider
 ---------------------

-Providers are installed the same was as extensions.
+Providers are installed the same way as extensions.
 Simply install them via the Python package manager (pip) and restart the Sentry services.
 Once done you'll see them show up in the auth settings.

 The following providers are published and maintained by the Sentry team: